Forrest-Develop/PST-Contact-Extraction/Current_Version-1.3.8/README.txt

 --------------------------
 - If the icon does not appear, ensure app.ico is embedded in the .exe.
 - Do not rename or modify the executable or internal resources.
-- Authorized for use by Power Auto Group and Benjamin Forrest only.
+- Authorized for use by Power Auto Group and ForrestDev Forrest only.

 VERSION HISTORY